 I’m in a high risk category.
 Should I come back?

 A: We encourage members in a high risk category, as outlined by the governor and the CDC, to follow the guidelines, including staying at home until the risk has been diminished.
 For that reason, we are offering a no-charge freeze on your account until you are ready to return.
-You have until August 1 to freeze your account for up to 6 months at no charge.
-After that, regular freeze fees will apply.
+You may freeze your account up to 6 months at no charge.

 What about masks?